saikiransingh007/ML-AI-Deployment/README.md

 - How experiment tracking helps with linking the code, the results and the environment details.
 - Pay attention about how this increases the reproducibility.

+## 3. Testing

+After we know how to version the data, the models, the environment and how link it to the source code.
+But we don't know it the data is what we expect and if the code behaves as it should.
+Let's write some tests!

+**Objectives:**

+- How to define a test function and how to write an assertion.
+- How to the approach to data testing.
+- How to the approach to feature engineering testing.